-This course examines strategies and techniques used by effective managers in the hospitality and tourism field.
-Psychological, operational and legal considerations are analyzed in areas such as: human resource planning, information systems, employment equity, occupational health and safety, workforce stress, and labour- management relations.
-Specific emphasis will be placed on creative thinking and problem solving.
+This course examines human resources strategies and techniques.
+Operational and legal considerations are analyzed in areas such as: human resource planning, information systems, employment equity, occupational health and safety, negligence and liability, workforce wellness, and labour-management relations.
 Simulated problems will provide students with the opportunity to investigate and practice successful strategies.